Differential Graded Categories are k-linear Stable Infinity Categories: Introduction

 In \cite{To1} and \cite{Tab2}, T\"{o}en and Tabuada construct a model category structure on the category of differential graded categories, $Cat^k_{dg}$, in which the weak equivalences are the Dwyer-Kan (DK)-equivalences.
 That is, the weak equivalences are dg functors that induce both quasi-isomorphisms on the hom complexes and an ordinary categorical equivalence of homotopy categories.
 Following \cite{TabM}, we also use a ``Morita" model structure on dg categories, where the weak equivalences are now the larger class of dg functors that induce DK-equivalences on their categories of modules.
 In this model category, fibrant dg categories are, in particular, pretriangulated.

-One of the impediments to working with these model categories is that while there is a monoidal structure on the category of dg categories given by the tensor product of dg categories, the tensor product does not respect either model category structure.
-Thus, dg categories do not form a monoidal model category.
-There are examples of two cofibrant dg categories whose tensor product is not cofibrant (with respect to both model category structures).
+One of the impediments to working with these model categories is that while there is a monoidal structure on the category of dg categories given by the pointwise tensor product of dg categories, this tensor product does not respect either model category structure.
+Thus, dg categories do not form a monoidal model category for the pointwise tensor structure.
+There are examples of two cofibrant dg categories whose pointwise tensor product is not cofibrant (with respect to both model category structures).
 This is one reason why our comparison between dg categories and $k$-linear stable $\oo$-categories is not completely trivial.
 To resolve this issue, we use ideas inspired by \cite{To1}, \cite{CT}, and \cite{BGT2} to derive the tensor product of dg categories via ``flat" dg categories.

 Following \cite{Tab1}, we use a Quillen equivalence between dg categories over $k$ (with the Morita model structure) and categories enriched in $Hk$-module symmetric spectra (also with the Morita model structure) to reformulate our questions in the language of spectral categories.
 Here, an $Hk$-module spectrum is a spectrum $A$, with an action map $Hk \wedge A \to A$ that satisfies the usual associativity and identity axioms.
 This Quillen equivalence may be interpreted as an enriched Dold-Kan correspondence because the mapping complexes in dg categories are chain complexes while the mapping complexes in spectral categories may be modeled using simplicial sets.